-Learning Goals Objectives Assessment (YES with details or NO) 1.
-Our graduates will be effective 1.1.
+Learning Goals Objectives Assessment (YES with details or NO) Our graduates will be effective 1.1.
 Our students will produce quality business and research-oriented documents.
 YES (final project) communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 YES (final project) 2.
 Our graduates will be skilled in team work and leadership.
 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation.
 YES (final project) 2.2.
 Students will be able to apply leadership theories and related skills.
 YES (final project) 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 NO 3.2.
 Our students will practice ethics in the duration of the program.
-NO Our graduates will have a global perspective.
+NO 4.
+Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 NO 5.
-Our graduates will be skilled in problem- 5.1.
-Our students will have a good understanding of fundamental theories in YES (lectures, exams, quizes)
+Our graduates will be 5.1.
+Our students will have a good YES (lectures, skilled in problem- solving and critical understanding of fundamental theories in their fields. exams, quizzes) thinking.

-solving and critical their fields. thinking.
 5.2.
-Our students will be prepared to face problems in various business settings and YES (lectures, exams, quizzes, find solutions.
-5.3.
-Our students will demonstrate final project) YES (lectures, competency in critical thinking. exams, quizzes, final project)
+Our students will be prepared to face problems in various business settings and find solutions.
+YES (lectures, exams, quizzes, final project) 5.3.
+Our students will demonstrate competency in critical thinking.
+YES (lectures, exams, quizzes, final project)